 Although air beds have their merits and are great as a back-up bed at home, they are no good at keeping the cold out in chillier conditions.
 Likewise, a well insulated mattress, if only used during the summer, might be an unnecessary expense.
 So consider when and where you will be using your air mattress.

-The 6 best air mattresses for camping
+The 6 best air mattresses for camping in 2018

 Size: Small queen

 Other info: Also available as a single air bed

 This luxurious 2 person air bed is probably the best air mattress for camping of this style, with the Lightspeed Outdoors coming in at a very close second place.
 At 79 x 56 x 6 in (200 x 142 x 15cm), it is not quite queen sized, but is most certainly big enough for a couple and their dog, or a small family to snuggle up on.
 Made from PVC-free TPU, the welded seams do a great job at preventing air from slowly leaking out, as tends to be the case with many lower quality air mattresses.
 And the top surface of the mattress has a soft finish for next-to-skin comfort.